 Not that it’s exactly been hidden all of these years, I mean, my cat Thomas was Mr. December last year for Kelly’s annual fundraising calendar.
 (Not to brag or anything).

 Plus, let’s be honest, Taylor Swift is totally make cats cool again after that Diet Coke commercial, right?

-Nonetheless, I decided to hop on the Feastivities train with loud and proud with a handmade gift idea for your fellow cat lover loved ones with this DIY cat trinket dish.
+Nonetheless, I decided to come up with handmade gift idea for your fellow cat lover loved ones with this DIY cat trinket dish.

 This one’s for you, Mom!
 She’s actually allergic to cats, I just thought that’d make her proud…

 Materials Needed To Make A DIY Cat Trinket Dish

 How To Make A DIY Cat Trinket Dish

 1 — Knead a fistful of the air dry clay in your hands until it softens a bit from the packaging.

 2 — Next, roll out a piece of the clay that’s about a 1/2 inch thick and just big enough for your cat cookie cutter to have a small border around the edge of the metal.

 3 — Press the cookie cutter firmly into the clay and give it a little wiggle while pressing to cut loose the edges.